 Part of your tuition fee covers basic course materials, workshop, studio provision and technical support.
 However, the cost of making work depends on the nature of the individual practice and the particularities of materials, processes and scale you choose to work with.
 Staff can provide guidance to assist in reducing potential additional costs that arise.

 If you elect to use materials that are not supplied as standard via your workshop or course, you will bear these costs.
 Spending extra money in this way will not have any effect on your marks.

 Field trips are paid for by students, but these are optional.
 Occasional trips to London will be required, the cost of which will be borne by students.
-Fees do not include travel to and from the University.
-If you need to resit a module you may be subject to extra costs.

 If you would like to view the fees for undergraduate courses from previous years, you can download the relevant fees document to find out more.